-If you want to install only one memory module, be sure to use the lower slot.
+If you want to install only one memory module, be sure to use the slot closer to the back of your computer.

 Be sure to insert the connector edge of the memory module into the slot while aligning the notch on the module with the small projection in the open slot.
 Do not force the memory module into the slot in a wrong orientation, as it may cause damage to the slot and the module.